thecloudgarage/Boomi-based-simulator/README.md

 <br />

-### Actual use-case: MQTT as target connection (using eclipse mosquitto docker image as broker and mosquitto_sub as the client)
+## MQTT as target connection (using eclipse mosquitto as broker and mosquitto_sub as the client)

 Herein, we move away from disk being a target connection to a MQTT connector